tweag/monad-bayes/docs/source/probprog.md

   if x then normal 0 1 else normal 1 2
 ```

-`sampleIO example` will produce a sample from a Bernoulli distribution with $p=0.5$, and if it is $True$, return a sample from a standard normal, else from a normal with mean 1 and std 2. '
+`sampleIO example` will produce a sample from a Bernoulli distribution with {math}`p=0.5`, and if it is {math}`True`, return a sample from a standard normal, else from a normal with mean 1 and std 2. '

 `(replicateM n . sampleIO) example` will produce a list of `n` independent samples.
 However, it is recommended to instead do `(sampleIO . replicateM n) example`, which will create a new model (`replicateM n example`) consisting of `n` independent draws from `example`.